banisterious/obsidian-oneirometrics/docs/SPECIFICATION.md

 ## Overview

-The OneiroMetrics plugin is designed to help users track and analyze metrics from their dream journal entries in Obsidian.
-This document outlines the technical specifications and implementation details.
+OneiroMetrics is an Obsidian plugin designed to analyze dream journal entries and provide detailed metrics and insights.
+This document outlines the technical specifications, requirements, and implementation details.

 ## Core Components

+### 1. View Mode Requirements
+OneiroMetrics is designed to work exclusively with Reading View mode in Obsidian.
+For detailed information about view mode requirements, limitations, and future enhancements, please refer to the [View Mode Requirements](VIEW_MODE.md) document.

-### 1. Plugin Structure
+### 2. Plugin Structure

 ```
 dream-metrics/